 While historically qualitative answers (i.e. free text in open field questions) have been difficult to turn into insights, text analytics software has come a long way in recent years.
 Natural language processing and sentiment analysis now allow you to automatically analyse many thousands of open-text responses and create topics, themes, and trends to allow you to spot patterns and interpret the data.

 30 best questions for employee exit surveys – and why

 To get the fullest picture of the employee experience and improve retention, pick questions from this Top 30 list of sample exit interview questions and the reasons why you should ask them.
 They cover:

 - How long did you work in this role?

 Turnover among long-serving employees, who have accrued knowledge and skills, has a greater impact than the loss of a relatively new hire.
-There may be specific trends or issues prompting resignations among valuable long-serving staff.
+There may be specific trends or issues prompting resignations among valuable current staff.

 - How accurately was the role described to you before you joined the organisation?